Witness-senpai/fakku-downloader/README.md

 In my opinion, the simplest and fastest solution for downloading manga from fakku.net is to simply open it in a browser and save a screenshot of each page.
 Fakku-downloader automates this process in background using headless browser.

 ## How to launch
+1) Download or clone this repository

-* Download [ChromeDriver](https://chromedriver.chromium.org/downloads) the same version as you Chrome Browser and move it in root folder.
+2) Download [ChromeDriver](https://chromedriver.chromium.org/downloads) the same version as you Chrome Browser and move it in root folder.
 (Rename it to **chromedriver.exe**)
-* Create **urls.txt** file in root folder and write into that urls of manga one by line
+3) Create **urls.txt** file in root folder and write into that urls of manga one by line
-* Write the command <code>python main.py</code>
+4) Open downloaded folder in command line and run the command <code>python main.py</code>

 ## Some features
 * Use key -t for set timeout between loading the pages.
 If quality of .png is bad, or program somewhere crush its can help.